vicky-zhangheng/vicky/readme.txt

-Git is a version contorl system .
+Git is adistrbuted version contorl system .
 Git is free software .